Ancient Books — Set 6

 Correct Answer: D. Patanjali

-Patanjali wrote the Mahabhashya to explain and refine the rules set by Panini in the Ashtadhyayi.
-It is considered one of the three foundational works of Sanskrit grammar (Trimuni Vyakarana).
-The work also provides incidental information about the social and religious life of its time.
+• **Patanjali** = Patanjali wrote the 'Mahabhashya', a classic commentary on Panini's grammar, to explain and refine its rules. • It is considered one of the **three** foundational works of Sanskrit grammar (Trimuni Vyakarana) — the work also provides incidental information about the social and religious life of its time. • 💡 Wrong-option analysis: 'Vamana': A later Sanskrit grammarian and rhetorician; 'Katyayana': An ancient Sanskrit grammarian who preceded Patanjali and wrote Varttikas on Panini's sutras; 'Bhartrihari': A 5th-century Sanskrit grammarian and philosopher known for 'Vakyapadiya'.

 The 'Brihat-Katha', often cited in other Sanskrit works but now lost, was written in which language?